Skip to content

 • Unlimited serving size

 Preparation: Boil or steam for 15-20 minutes until fork-tender.
-Avoid raw carrots during flares.
+Skip raw carrots during flares.

 Zucchini (Well-Cooked):